Children Diagnosed With Cancer: Financial and Insurance Issues

 - Speak with the insurer or managed care provider’s customer service department.

 - Ask the cancer care team social worker for help.

 - Talk with the consumer advocacy office of the government agency that oversees your insurance plan.
 (See the section called “Who regulates insurance plans?”)

 - Learn about the insurance laws that protect the public.
-Call your American Cancer Society Health Insurance Assistance Service.
+Call your American Cancer Society National Cancer Information Center at 1-800-227-2345.
 You might also visit www.healthcare.gov/using-insurance/understanding/rights/index.html for more information.